Paradiso Pink garden mum. Photo by: Proven Winners.

 Propagation:

 When grown as perennials, they can be divided every two to three years in the spring.
-Dig up the plant when new growth begins to appear, discard the dying center and re-plant the new shoots on the outside of the plant.
+Dig up the plant when new growth begins to appear, discard the dying center and re-plant the new shoots around the outside of the plant.
 They can also be grown from cuttings taken in the spring.
 Cut just below a leaf node and root in sterile potting soil.
-The new plants should be watered daily and kept in a sunny windowsill until established.
+The new plants should be watered daily and kept on a sunny windowsill until established.

 Diseases and Pests: